Global Load Balancing using NSX ALB in VMC

 NAT Private VIP with Public VIP

-Typically, the IP address used in the VIP configuration for local virtual service is a private IP address.
+Typically, the IP address used in the VIP configuration for a local virtual service is private.
 These IP addresses are not reachable by the client over the Internet.
-To sort this out, you have to enable the NAT aware Public-Private GSLB feature.
-This feature has been described in detail Here
+To fix this, you must enable the NAT-aware Public-Private GSLB feature.
+This feature has been described in detail here

 To configure this, navigate to Infrastructure > GSLB > Active Members and edit the settings of the Leader Site.
 Under Advanced Settings, select Client Group IP Address Type as Private and enter the following parameters: